- Home ›

 A possibly inappropriate level of emotional attachment doesn’t necessarily mean that you and your spouse are headed for divorce.
 Still, it’s an excellent reason to examine the level of intimacy within your marriage.

-A married man and woman probably won’t always feel head-over-heels for each other, but the intimate conversation should be a staple in any committed relationship.
-We all crave emotional connection, so if you and your spouse aren’t getting it from each other, one of you is likely engaged in an emotional affair.
+We all crave emotional connection, so if you and your spouse aren’t getting it from each other, one or both of you is at risk of engaging in an emotional affair.

 Coupled with other signs of emotional cheating, a change in work schedule might occur because you or your partner wants to make more time for that questionable friend.
 This might indicate that the emotional affair has turned into a full-on extramarital affair, but it doesn’t have to.